moon-up/moon-sdk-kotlin/docs/UniSwapApi.md

 <a id="swapExactETHForTokens"></a>
 # **swapExactETHForTokens**
-> AccountControllerResponse swapExactETHForTokens(authorization, name, uniswapInput)
+> TransactionAPIResponse swapExactETHForTokens(authorization, name, uniswapInput)